 Each of these has its own characteristics and advantages, but also its own challenges.
 Together we can decide on the best fit for your specific situation!

-ABIS offers many of its courses in the form of classroom, instructor-led, training.
-We organise most of our classroom trainings as 'public' (open-roster) sessions, with training dates in Belgium and the Netherlands, and we can obviously set up an in-company session for you as well, where we can tailor the contents to your specific needs.
+ABIS offers many of its courses as instructor-led, classroom training.
+Most of our classroom training is implemented as publicly scheduled training sessions, planned in Belgium, the Netherlands and in virtual classroom.
+Obviously we can set up an in-company session for you as well, which we can tailor to your specific needs (content, didactics, ...).

 We are convinced that the classroom approach still offers a tremendous 'added value', as explained below.